 The maximum (acoustic) noise level at the handset terminal when no signal is transmitted to the input of the SS shall be as follows:

-– If no user-controlled receiving volume control is provided, or, if it is provided, at the setting of the user-controlled receiving volume control at which the RLR is equal to the nominal value, the noise measured at the ear reference point (ERP) contributed by the receiving equipment alone shall not exceed –57 dBPa(A).
+– If no user-controlled receiving volume control is provided, or, if it is provided, at the setting of the user-controlled receiving volume control at which the RLR is equal to the nominal value, the noise measured at the DRP with diffuse-field correction contributed by the receiving equipment alone shall be ≤ -57 dBPa(A).

 – Where a volume control is provided, the measured noise shall also not exceed –54 dBPa(A) at the maximum setting of the volume control.

+For the nominal volume control setting, the level of single frequency disturbances should be ≤ -60 dBPa(A) in the frequency range from 100 Hz to 10 kHz.
+As a performance objective it is recommended that the level should be ≤ -64 dBPa(A).

 4.2.4.1 Measurement method

-With the handset mounted according to [ITU-T P.64], using a suitable artificial ear as recommended in [ITU-T P.57], placed in a quiet environment, as defined in clause 3.2, the receiving noise level at ERP is measured with apparatus including psophometric weighting described in [ITU-T O.41].
+With the handset mounted according to [ITU-T P.64], using a suitable artificial ear as recommended in [ITU-T P.57], placed in a quiet environment, as defined in clause 3.2, the receiving noise level at the DRP with diffuse-field correction is measured with A-weighting.

 4.2.5 Distortion